domino14/Webolith/misc/socket_robustness.md

 Not sure if the above is actually an issue that is user visible, but investigate

+*Solution*: fixed, need to only send gameEnded if gameGoing is true

 ### Not the host of this table and other related messages